body21033/DevOps_BC/Lab_06/ReadMe.md

  - After setting all the variables, you should run the command `terraform init` , `terraform fmt` - to align the syntax;
  - Behind it is `terraform plan` - to once again, make sure that it is correct;
  - The final command `terraform apply` - start the infrastructure deployment process;
+ - If you need to remove the infrastructure and all related modules then use the command `terraform destroy`;
- - At the end of the process, the public addresses of the servers will also be visible.
+ - At the end of the process, the public addresses of the servers will also be visible in terminal from outputs.

 ## My results: